Moejay10/IN4110/README.md

 In this assignment we are using Python to study images and creating an algorithm for turning ones colorful images of choice into a dramatic grayscale or nostalgic sepia image.

-## Assignment 5 - To Be Announced
+## Assignment 5 - Regular Expression & Web Scraping
+In this assignment we will be using regular expression to extract information from web sites and perform simple statistics and data visualization on the data extracted from there.

-## Assignment 6 - To Be Announced
+## Assignment 6 - Web Programming & Data Analysis
+In this assignment, we will be building a web-based visualization of the corona dataset made publicly available by Folkehelseinstituttet
+(FHI).
+The data can be found on the following website https://www.fhi.no/sv/smittsomme-sykdommer/corona/dags--og-ukerapporter/ dags--og-ukerapporter-om-koronavirus/.